Back to School parties draw crowds at three SHA developments

-Parents and children flocked to an open area at Springfield Housing Authority’s Duggan Park Apartments on a recent afternoon, where loaded backpacks, ice cream cones and a few exotic animals were on hand to celebrate an important upcoming event.
+Parents and children flocked to three Springfield Housing family developments on three recent afternoons, where loaded backpacks, ice cream cones and a few exotic animals were on hand to celebrate an important upcoming event.

 Back to school.